What’s Your Ideal Heart Rate and How to Lower It (10 Unique Tips!)

 If your heart rate increases as you age, you may be experiencing high blood pressure symptoms.

 Lower resting heart rates are usually considered indicators of better physical fitness and cardiovascular health.
-(Chart info provided by the American Heart Association)
+The following chart provides the goals during moderate or vigorous training, it does not depict resting heart rate which is 60-100 beats per minute (Chart info provided by the American Heart Association)

 Target Heart Rates Chart